valentinojosh/cloud-jams/README.md

  # Overview

-AWS Lambda function triggered weekly via CloudWatch Events to update a text file containing the global top 5 songs on spotify for the week.
+AWS Lambda function triggered weekly via CloudWatch Events to update a text file containing the global top five songs on Spotify for the week.
 This function utilizes Java, JGit, and the Spotify API

 ## Description